What Is B2B Content Marketing?

 Especially in B2B.
 In B2B, a lot of distribution channels (like Pinterest and Instagram) simply don’t work.

-Fortunately, you can get eyeballs on your B2B content with good old fashioned email.
+Fortunately, you can get eyeballs on your B2B content with a good old-fashioned email.

 First, you send targeted outreach emails to bloggers and journalists that cover your industry.